snubwoody/www/src/articles/gui-in-rust.md

 }
 ```

 The async function will not do any work unless we `.await` it.
-This forces you into trying to fit a runtime somewhere in this, which gets ugly really fast.
+This forces you into trying to fit a runtime somewhere in this.